 A: All patrols for the season are pre-set.
 If you cannot attend a rostered patrol, you have plenty of time to try and arrange a substitute to ensure you achieve your 100% attendance.
 To find a sub, you must have a member of the same award level (or higher) SUB for you.
-Members can find subs through the Maroubra SLSC private Facebook group, through texting/ ringing other members or through the TEAM APP.
+Members can find subs through the Maroubra SLSC private Facebook group, through texting/ ringing other members.
 Members can also contact their patrol captain for help or contact the CLUB CAPTAIN who can assist in the process of obtaining a sub.
 Once both parties agree to a swap, you will then become fully responsible for the new patrol and the other person responsible for your old patrol.
-Note: Patrol contracts agreed to online (e.g. Facebook) must be screen shotted for your own records.
+Note: Patrol contracts agreed to online (e.g. Facebook) must be screen captured for your own records.

 Q: What do I do if I miss my rostered patrol?

 A: If you miss your rostered patrol, it is not the end of the world… You will however, be required to make up the patrol hours that you have missed.
 You should also attempt to notify your patrol captain or the club captain, before the start time of the patrol as a matter of courtesy.

 - If this is the first patrol you have missed: You only need to make up the equivalent hours before your next patrol.
 You can sign onto any patrol as a makeup.
 You do not have to do any penalties.